The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Results

-with $M_0=2.0 \times 10^{12}M_{\odot}h^{-1}$.
-As we cannot get a redshift dependence relation with only two redshift bins, the redshift dependence is calculated with the mass and concentration with Multidark simulations of Klypin et al. (2014).
-Because of the upturn of the concentrations at large masses regime of high redshift, the redshift dependence $\rm C\sim-0.67$ is fitted with the DM halos of Multidark in the redshift region $0.0<z<0.6$, which is suitable to the data in our analysis.
+As we cannot test the predicted redshift dependence of the \textit{m-c} relation very accurately with only two redshift bins, we will assume the redshift dependence predicted by Klypin et al..
+For the redshift range $0.2<z<0.6$ and the mass range of our samples, this corresponds to an exponent $\rm C\sim-0.67$.
 The best-fit \textit{m-c} relations are shown in Table~2.
-Because of the bigger errors on low-z sample, the \textit{m-c} relations of both samples are consistent.
+We note that in practice, given the errors on the slope and normalization for the low-redshift sample, the \textit{m-c} relations of both samples are actually consistent with no redshift evolution.

-Giocoli et al. (2012) found that the halo triaxiality and the substructures within the host halo virial radius can bias the \textit{m-c} relation.
-They propose a method for correcting the \textit{m-c} relation for the projection effects and also for adiabatic contraction:
+Giocoli et al. (2012) found that halo triaxiality and substructures within the host halo virial radius can bias the observed, 2D \textit{m-c} relation.
+They propose a method for correcting the observed 2D \textit{m-c} relation for projection effects:

+The exact magnitude of the correction depends on the the radial range over which the fit is performed.

+Meneghetti et al. (2014) studied the projection effects on the concentration with MUSIC-2 halos and found that the trend is qualitative agreement with the results of Giocoli et al. (2012).
+The correction by Giocoli et al. (2012) is obtained with the simulated halos of mass of $5\times10^{13}M_{\odot}/h$ for $z<0.4$ and $1.5\times10^{14}M_{\odot}/h$ for $z>0.4$, which is roughly consistent with the cluster mass region of our data, we can apply the correction as listed above to correct the 2D results of cluster measurement back to 3D results.
+However, there are no correction estimation for the lower mass DM halo.
+In order to be consistent, we extrapolate the correction to the lower halo mass region for the LOWZ/CMASS galaxies in this analysis.

-In Figure~2, we show the results on the 3D corrected \textit{m-c} relation after rescaling the results to $z=0$.
-The 3D correction is used on all the observational dataset and simulation predictions.
+In Figure~2, we show the resulting 3D, corrected \textit{m-c} relation, after rescaling to $z=0$.
+The 3D correction is used on all the observational dataset predictions.

-With the 3D corrections by Giocoli et al. (2012), we can directly compare our measurements with the three-dimensional (3D) N-body simulation results.
-Comparing with the results by Duffy et al. (2008) and Klypin et al. (2014), the amplitudes $\rm A$ and slopes $\rm B$ of both redshift samples are consistent with the simulation predictions within the errors.
+Given the corrections from 2D to 3D by Giocoli et al. (2012), we can directly compare our measurements with the 3D simulation results.
+Comparing with the results by Duffy et al. (2008) and Klypin et al. (2014), the amplitudes $\rm A$ and slopes $\rm B$ of both redshift samples are consistent with the simulation predictions.

-We then compare our results with previous measurements.
-The 3D corrections by Giocoli et al. (2012) are used on these measurements.
+We can also compare our results with previous lensing measurements.
+As with our own results, we correct all observational measurements from 2D to 3D using the formula of Giocoli et al. (2012).